salatmehl/a-final-project/README.md

 # a-final-project
-This is a webpage used to build a website for the bootcamp's final project (Marketing Analytics).
+This is a webpage used to build a website for the bootcamp's final project (Digital Marketing Analytics).

 The website's structure is based on the scenario below.